 After PW ran a story Wednesday morning about a Huffington Post article called “AWP Is Us,” that stirred existing concerns about discriminatory practices within the leadership of the Association of Writers & Writing Programs, the article has been taken down.
 The piece, written by Red Hen Press managing editor Kate Gale, has been replaced with a short “update” in which Gale apologized for any “hurt” she’d caused, and emphasized that the Los Angeles literary press she co-founded has always been committed to diversity and inclusiveness.

 The article--which can be seen in full in these screen shots captured by PW--attempted to defend AWP against recent complaints about the lack of diversity represented in its programming, as well as the lack of transparency in its actions.
 Gale's article, however, featured inflammatory language that drew its own backlash.
-(Among other things, the article referred to Native Americans as Indians.)
+(Among other things, the article made light of Native Americans being murdered.)

 In her update, Gale wrote that Red Hen Press “honors your right to criticize.”
 She continued: “I thank the writing and reading community for your passion and commitment to change and diversity.
 I look forward to hearing more from all of you in the next couple of months on how Red Hen can continue to be a partner with authors in the publishing world and be an ally to diversity in the community.”

 Gale declined to comment about the situation, saying only that the matter is “too painful” for her.
 A Red Hen Press representative, when asked about what had happened, asked not to be identified and would only say that the “retraction speaks for itself.”

 AWP executive director David Fenza told PW that nobody associated with the organization had asked Gale to take down the original column, or to post an apology.